How to make sure a website is safe (and your data is too)

 What to look for:

-Physical Address and Phone Number: Reputable online businesses and other sites should have some physical location or at least a real phone number where their customers can get in contact with them.
+Physical address, contact email, and number: Reputable online businesses and other sites should have some physical location and at least an email or real contact number where their customers can get in contact with them.

-Privacy Statement: Any site that asks for your information should have a privacy statement where they outline how they protect your data and whether they give out any information to third parties.
+Privacy statement: Any site that asks for your information should have a privacy statement where they outline how they protect your data and whether they give out any information to third parties.
+Avoid visiting such sites that looks fishy and doesn’t have privacy page.

 In a perfect world, browsing the internet would be worry-free, but that’s not the case.
 However, with these tips, you’ll be able to browse freely, knowing that you and your information are safe no matter what site you visit.